onboarding92/exchange/docs/REPORT_RESPONSE.md

 ### 1.1 Backtick/quote SQL mismatch
 Status: FIXED

-All SQL queries now use correct quoting.
-No more esbuild parse errors on routers.admin.ts.
+All SQL queries that previously mixed backticks and double quotes have been corrected.
+The code now compiles and runs with Vitest without SQL parse errors.

 ### 1.2 Missing function logWarn()
 Status: FIXED

-Replaced with console.warn() or internal logger.
+The undefined function logWarn() has been replaced with console.warn() or a proper logger, depending on the context.
+There are no more calls to non-existent log helpers.

 ### 1.3 Impossible condition: status='pending' AND status='approved'
 Status: FIXED

-Rewritten to a single status condition for approved withdrawals.
+The query that used an impossible condition on status has been refactored to a sensible condition (e.g. only 'approved' where needed).
+The logic now matches the intended business rules for withdrawals.

 ---